jmendoza94/jekyll-now/_posts/2016-10-09-Week-Seven.md

 ---

 **What did you do this past week?**
 This past week was a bit overwhelming since I had the first exam for OOP and also first exam for another class, a project, homework and meetings for extracurricular.
-I would have liked to spend more time studying for OOP, I thought the exam was pretty reasonable.
+I would have liked to spend more time studying for OOP but I thought the exam was pretty reasonable.
 There were 6 questions each worth between 30-65 points, all coding so no multiple choice.
 In the exam there were a few things that I would have liked to focus a bit more on.

 **What's in your way?**
 This week the thing that got in my way was as always, time, being more time efficient with it.
 I think another thing that gets in my way is commuting, I don’t live on or near campus so I realized I spend a lot of time going back and forward to campus.